Menu

 Talaroo Hot Springs along the boardwalk (these are too hot to bathe in as the water is between 53°-63°C)

-Even without the hot springs, we would happily return to Talaroo.
+Even without the hot springs, we would happily return here.

-There are powered and unpowered sites available though all are very exposed (until their vegetation grows a bit more).
+There are powered and unpowered sites available though they are currently very exposed until the newly planted vegetation grows a bit more.
 Fortunately, there is a bit of separation between each site so you feel like you have a tiny bit of privacy.

 The kitchen facilities are great as is the brand new toilet block and laundry facilities (ie. washing machine).